 - Any order must provide for the least interventionist solution consistent with the preservation of the child’s immediate safety.

-- If the real purpose of the local authority’s application is to enable it to have the child assessed then consideration should be given to whether that objective cannot equally effectively, and more proportionately, be achieved by an application for, or by the making of, a Child Assessment Order under section 43 of the Children Act 1989.
+- If the real purpose of the local authority’s application is to enable it to have the child assessed then they should think about making an application for a Child Assessment Order under section 43 of the Children Act 1989.

 - No EPO should be made for any longer than is absolutely necessary to protect the child.
-Where the EPO is made on an ex parte [without notice to the other side] application very careful consideration should be given to the need to ensure that the initial order is made for the shortest possible period commensurate with the preservation of the child’s immediate safety.
+Where the EPO is made on an ex parte [without notice to the other side] application the court should think about making an order for only a very short time.

 Proper evidence is needed to justify an EPO and parents need to know what it is

 - The evidence in support of the application for an EPO must be full, detailed, precise and compelling.
-Unparticularised generalities will not suffice.
 The sources of hearsay evidence must be identified.
 Expressions of opinion must be supported by detailed evidence and properly articulated reasoning.

-- Where the application for an EPO is made [without notice] the local authority must make out a compelling case for applying without first giving the parents notice.
-An application [without notice] will normally be appropriate only if the case is genuinely one of emergency or other great urgency – and even then it should normally be possible to give some kind of albeit informal notice to the parents – or if there are compelling reasons to believe that the child’s welfare will be compromised if the parents are alerted in advance to what is going on.
+- Where the application for an EPO is made [without notice] the local authority must make out a compelling case for applying without first telling the parents notice.
+An application [without notice] will usually only be considered OK if the case is genuinely one of emergency or other great urgency.

 - The evidential burden on the local authority is even heavier if the application is made [without notice].
-Those who seek relief [without notice] are under a duty to make the fullest and most candid and frank disclosure of all the relevant circumstances known to them.
-This duty is not confined to the material facts: it extends to all relevant matters, whether of fact or of law.
+Anyone who applies to the court without the other side knowing about it, have a duty to be honest and open about all the relevant circumstances known to them.

 - The mere fact that the [court is under obligations to record the evidence] is no reason why the local authority should not immediately, on request, inform the parents of exactly what has gone on in their absence.
 Parents against whom an EPO is made [without notice] are entitled to be given, if they ask, proper information as to what happened at the hearing and to be told, if they ask: (i) exactly what documents, bundles or other evidential materials were lodged with the [court] either before or during the course of the hearing; and (ii) what legal authorities were cited to the [court].
-The local authority’s legal representatives should respond forthwith to any reasonable request from the parents or their legal representatives either for copies of the materials read by the [court] or for information about what took place at the hearing.
-It will, therefore, be prudent for those acting for the local authority in such a case to keep a proper note of the proceedings, lest they otherwise find themselves embarrassed by a proper request for information which they are unable to provide.
+The LA’s lawyers should act quickly to provide the parents or their lawyers copies of any material considered by the court so the LA lawyer should make a very good note of the proceedings.

 Is there an alternative to an EPO?